In the guide

 Which types of fireworks are banned?

-Only fireworks that comply with European safety standards, carry the CE mark and are correctly labelled with details of the manufacturer and importer can legally be supplied to consumers.
+Only fireworks that comply with safety standards, carry the UKCA mark and are correctly labelled in English with details of the manufacturer and importer can legally be supplied to consumers.
+There is also a UKNI mark that needs to be used where Northern Ireland is involved.

 Boxes of fireworks must not be split and sold separately.